pivotal-cf/bookbinder/README.md

 ## Deploying

 Bookbinder has the ability to deploy the finished product to either staging or production.
-The deployment scripts use the gem's pre-packaged CloudFoundry Go CLI binary (separate versions for darwin-amd64 and linux-amd64 are included); any pre-installed version of the CLI on your system will **not** be used.
+The deployment scripts requires the Cloud Foundry command line interface (cf CLI).

+Download the cf CLI from [https://github.com/cloudfoundry/cli/releases](https://github.com/cloudfoundry/cli/releases).
+For more information and instructions, see the [cf CLI documentation](http://docs.cloudfoundry.org/devguide/installcf/index.html).

 ### Setting up CF Apps